-You feel it when you first step into the hanger.
+You feel it when you first step into the hangar.
 Here, you are surrounded by extraordinary aircraft.
 From the earliest days of flying to supersonic jets, each aircraft is significant in its contribution to aviation history.
 This is where you can see aircraft that helped to win wars, push the boundries of flight and change the face of society.

 History is not made by airplanes, but by the men and women who designed, built and flew them.
 Our “Gallery of Hero’s” gives you the stores of many of these people: of their sacrifices and their achievements.
 You can even see a relic from the USS Arizona, sunk by a Japanese air attack at Pearl Harbor.

 Our tour guides will enhance your visit with interesting background about our displays.
 Who knows?
 They may even share some of their experiences with you.
 Ask about tours of the restoration area of the museum.

 Whether you have an hour or a whole day, there’s something for you at MAPS.

 For a full Full History of the MAPS Museum please click on the highlighted link.

 Where History Takes Flight!